Art and Design

 - Painting: We introduce students to a range of painting techniques, from watercolours to acrylics, helping them to understand colour theory and composition.

-- Printmaking: Students learn various printmaking techniques, such as monoprinting, block printing, and screen printing, encouraging experimentation and creative problem-solving.
+- Printmaking: Students learn various printmaking techniques, such as monoprinting, relief printing, and screen printing, encouraging experimentation and creative problem-solving.

 - Textiles: We offer opportunities for students to explore textile art, including weaving, fabric dyeing, and embroidery, integrating traditional and contemporary practices.